Novationo/Novationo/README.md

 Important ~~shit~~ stuff:<br>
 Working on: how ~~the fuck~~ html, and java work <br>
 Pronouns: He / They: but i dont really give two shits <br>
-fact: im stupid
+fact: im stupid <br>
-Q: why isnt your website open source anymore<br>
+Q: why isnt your website open source anymore <br>
 A: personal skool ~~shit~~ or something
 <!--
 **Novationo/Novationo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.